-The \$23,000 contribution limit and two catch-ups are not based on your salary, so your limit does not go up if your salary increases.
+The \$23,500 contribution limit and the age 50 catch-up contribution limit are not based on your salary, so your limit does not go up if your salary increases.
 You may choose to increase your SRA deferral at any time if you are not contributing the maximum allowable.